Skip to content

 In this example, only moves whose type matches the Pokemon’s Tera type get the 1.3x score boost.
 Other moves are unaffected, steering the AI toward STAB-boosted attacks when Terastallizing.

-Here is the complete 6-step flow for how gimmick evaluation works within the decision process:
+Here is the complete flow for how gimmick evaluation works within the decision process:

 1. After initial scoring — Moves, switches, and items are scored and action priorities are applied first.